Rand Refinery: Products

-By law the South African Mint Company is the only company allowed to manufacture South African legal tender coins such as the world famous Krugerrand.
-All the gold used to manufacture the coins is supplied by Rand Refinery, who has been appointed the sole supplier of bullion Krugerrands to primary distributors both locally and internationally.
+By law, the South African Mint Company is the only company allowed to manufacture South African legal tender coins such as the world-famous Krugerrand.
+Rand Refinery supplies all the gold used to manufacture the coins.
+It has been appointed the sole supplier of bullion Krugerrands to primary distributors both locally and internationally.

-In addition to its smelting and refining services Rand Refinery offers metallurgical, logistics and vault services.
-It acts as an agent for its precious metal depositing customers and its global markets business unit markets all the precious metal produced by the refinery.
+In addition to its smelting and refining services, Rand Refinery offers metallurgical, logistics, and vault services.
+It acts as an agent for its precious metal depositing customers, and its global market business unit markets all the precious metal produced by the refinery.